t-bello7/azure-nigeria/README.md

 > Add at least 2 questions new developers would ask when they decide to use your project.

-- **[What is the Structure of the Application ?]**
+- **What is the Structure of the Application ?**

-  - [What is the Structure of the Application ?]
+  - The project follows the atomic design principle

-- **[Why is my commit failing ?]**
+- **Why is my commit failing ?**

-  - [The application is configured to run the eslint and prettier check on the precommit stage.
-Read the errors properly and try to fix it]
+  - The application is configured to run the eslint and prettier check on the precommit stage.
+Read the errors properly and try to fix it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>